dodysw/dodysw-hg/README.md

-I am a software programmer expatriating in Twin cities, MN, with a blend of enterprise, web, and mobile development experience.
+I am a software programmer working in 3 countries, and currently based at Jakarta.
 My software interests includes rapid development lifecycle and safety critical, network and web mash-ups, business and enterprise apps, and mobile development.
 I graduated in 2007 from ANU holding MSE, and 2001 from UI holding BE in Electrical/Computer.

 ### Web Projects